-- Denial of service (DOS) attack: occurs when hackers deluge a website with traffic, making it impossible for users to access its content.
+- A denial of service (DOS) attack occurs when hackers deluge a website with traffic, making it impossible to access its content.
 A distributed denial of service (DDOS) attack is more forceful and aggressive since it is initiated from several servers simultaneously.
-As a result, a DDOS attack is harder to mount defenses against.
+As a result, a DDOS attack is harder to mount defenses against it.

-- Phishing attacks are social engineering infiltrations whose goal is to wrongfully obtain sensitive data: passwords and credit card numbers.
+- Phishing attacks are social engineering infiltrations whose goal is to obtain sensitive data: passwords and credit card numbers incorrectly.
 Via emails or links coming from trusted companies and financial institutions, the hacker causes malware to be downloaded and installed.

 - SQL injections are network threats that involve using malicious code to infiltrate cyber vulnerabilities in data systems.
 As a result, data can be stolen, changed, or destroyed.

 - Man-in-the-middle attacks involve a third party intercepting and exploiting communications between two entities that should remain private.
-Not only does eavesdropping occur but also information can be changed or misrepresented by the intruder, causing inaccuracy and even security breaches.
+Eavesdropping occurs, but information can be changed or misrepresented by the intruder, causing inaccuracy and even security breaches.